What is gold?

 Uses of Gold

-- A purple powder containing colloid of gold absorbed on the hydrated tin(II) oxide, used in making ruby glass.
+- A purple powder containing colloid of Au absorbed on the hydrated tin(II) oxide.
+It is used in making ruby glass.
 The purple powder is prepared by reducing Au(II) chloride with SnCl2.

-The pure gold is 24 carat (24 parts of Au by weight and 2 parts of other metals in weight) alloyed with other metals to increasing softness and brightness to easy use for jewelry, goldware, and coins making.
+Pure gold is 24 carat contain 24 parts of Au by weight and 2 parts of other metals in weight.
+It is alloyed with other metals due to increasing softness and brightness for easy use for jewelry, goldware, and coin making.
 The alloyed metals are silver, copper, and zinc, platinum, and palladium.
 The silver alloyed gold is used to make coins or goldware and the platinum or palladium alloyed metal commonly used for making craft jewelry.